-As Foals' debut album turns 12, we take a look at the origins behind the Oxford band's equine name.
+We take a look at the reasons behind the Oxford band's equine name.

-This week marks 12 years since Foals debut album was released on 24 March 2008.
+Foals' debut album Antidotes was released on 24 March 2008.

 The Oxford four-piece - who are comprised of frontman Yannis Philippakis, Jack Bevan, Jimmy Smith and Edwin Congreave have changed their sound and style over the years, but one thing that's stayed the same is their youthful name.

 But why are Foals named after an infant horse?